urgdog/anchoraccord/about.md

 Nicole outperforms consultants from the big firms - and cleans up after them, too.

-Uses compliance to reduce risk, tighten posture, and give leadership the tools needed to keep the ship stable.
+Uses compliance to reduce exposure, tighten posture, and give leadership clear tools to navigate risk with confidence.

 ---